gabrielfrimodig/MPM-1DL251/README.md

 ![Requirements Elicitation](/images/requirementselicitation.png "Requirements Elicitation")

-1. **Requirements discovery**: This is the process of interacting with stakeholders of the system to discover their requirements.
+1. **Requirements discovery** - This is the process of interacting with stakeholders of the system to discover their requirements.
 Domain requirements from stakeholders and documentation are also discovered during this activity.
-2. **Requirements classification and organization**: Takes the unstructured collection of requirements, groups related requirements, and organizes them into coherent clusters.
+2. **Requirements classification and organization** - Takes the unstructured collection of requirements, groups related requirements, and organizes them into coherent clusters.
 The most common way of grouping requirements is to use a model of the system architecture to identify sub-systems and to associate requirements with each sub-system.
-3. **Requirements prioritization and negotiation**: When we have multiple stakeholders involved there sure will be conflicts.
+3. **Requirements prioritization and negotiation** - When we have multiple stakeholders involved there sure will be conflicts.
 This activity is concerned with prioritizing requirements and finding and resolving requirements conflicts through negotiation.
-4. **Requirements specification**: The requirements (formal and informal) are documented and input into the next round of the spiral.
+4. **Requirements specification** - The requirements (formal and informal) are documented and input into the next round of the spiral.

 ### **Define requirements specification, explain its use in the software engineering process and the role of all actors involved**

 It is the process of writing down the user and system requirements in a requirements document.
 The requirements document is an official statemnt of what the sytem developers should implement.
 It includes both user requirements for a system and a detailed specification of the system requirements.
 Which should be clear, unambiguous, easy to understand, complete and consistent.
 It should describe the both the functional and non-functional requirements so that the end user can understand it.
 Should not include details of the system architecture or design.
-It is and expanded version of the user requirements that are used by SE as the starting point for the system design.
+It is an expanded version of the user requirements that are used by SE as the starting point for the system design.

 System requirements should be written in natural language but other notations based on forms, graphical system models or mathematical system models can also be used.